jaiko86/array-v2/README.md

 > The Github repo's name is `array-v2`, because I wanted to use that name.
 Unfortunately, a
 > similarly named library already exists and npm won't let me use that name, so it's been renamed to
 > Arraze.

+I've written the tests in a way that they can serve as an example of these functions.
+So if you want more examples, see the test for that function.

 ## Functions